-Treatment (and Prevention) of Corneal Ulcers in Plano, TX
+Corneal Ulcers Treatment (and Prevention) in Plano, TX

 Treatment of corneal ulcers depends on the cause of the ulceration.
 Antifungal, antiviral and antibiotic medications can all do a good job of taming these respective infectious agents.
 Eye drops and other therapies may be necessary to protect dry eyes.
 In the worst-case scenario, we can perform corneal transplant surgery to restore clear vision.

 Preventing corneal ulcers is obviously preferable to treating an ulcer in progress.
 Your Plano ophthalmologist at Texas Eye Surgeons can advise on smart everyday eye care practices such as cleaning your contact lenses correctly and with the right products.
 (One product that failed to prevent fungal infection was recalled years ago, but only after many cases had been reported.)
 We can also help you avoid or manage conditions such as dry eye to keep your corneas as healthy as possible.

 Schedule an Appointment with Our Plano Ophthalmologist Today!